A Coach's Guide to Concussions

 • Numbness in the face/extremities

-Fourth, do not allow the athlete to return to play without a note from a medical professional stating that he/she is cleared to begin participating.
-Even with a note, if an athlete still complains of symptoms, hold him/her out of all activity.
-Speak to the parents and have them re-visit their health care provider.
+Fourth, do not allow the athlete to return to play without a note from a medical professional stating the athlete is cleared to begin participating.
+Their medical professional may recommend partial participation prior to full clearance.

 A Legal Note